maros/Zway-BaseModule/README.md

 both be queried with the values 'on','off', true and false. (ie.
 ['metrics:level','=','on'] would also find multilevel switches with level >= 1

+## parseTime

+Parses a string in the format HH:MM and returns a Date object (current day)

+## checkPeriod

+Expects two time strings marking a period, and calculates if the period is currently active.

 # Configuration

 No configuration required